 - Use a stiletto to help guide the seam allowances under the presser foot.

 - Press the seam open.

 - Prepare the quilt for traditional machine quilting.
 Create a quilt sandwich, layering the quilt top, batting, and backing.
 Hand baste or pin baste the layers together.

 - Use color-coordinating thread in the needle and bobbin.

 - Choose a decorative machine stitch.
-I chose 7-049, a stacked circle design, on my Baby Lock.
+We chose 7-049, a stacked circle design, on our Baby Lock.

 - Begin in the middle of the table runner and work outward.
 Stitch a single repeat of the decorative motif.

 - Add decorative stitches at the recommended intervals listed on the batting packaging.